 It is important for parents to keep their children informed about the deadly virus and the importance of social distancing.

 Is the world coming to an end?

-When faced with such a question, it is important for you to keep your calm as a parent and explain to your child the importance of maintaining hygiene and sanitation as a core element of our lives.
+When faced with such a question, it is important for you to keep you calm as a parent and explain to your child the importance of maintaining hygiene and sanitation as a core element of our lives.
 Remember that children have a tendency to personalize situations.
 For instance, they may worry about their own safety along with the safety of immediate family members or friends and relatives who travel or live far away.
-In such cases, be assuring, but do not make unrealistic promises.
+In such cases, be assured, but do not make unrealistic promises.
 It is okay to let children know that they are absolutely safe in their homes, but you cannot promise that there will be no more cases of coronavirus in your state community.

 You may then explain why alcohol-based sanitizers are a necessity rather than just another commodity and also inculcate in them a tendency to wash hands after every chore in order to do away with COVID-19

 Why do we need masks and hand sanitizers?

 Even though washing hands is a lot more effective than using sanitizers, both help prevents the spread of disease.
 As a parent, you should also explain to your child the importance of always having a convenient, on-the-go method of cleaning hands by using liquid hand sanitizers.

 It is important for you to let your child feel their emotions

 With almost every exciting thing coming to an abrupt end, children may feel a deep sense of disappointment about missing out on so many good and new things because of the coronavirus disease.
 So, in case your child acts strange, moody, or sad, it is important for you to let them be, instead of reprimanding your child for their behavior.